MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 If you have not started building an Extension, you may refer **Getting Started** tutorial for building a Microsoft Edge Chromium extension.

-To create an Extension submission on [Partner Center][MicrosoftPartnerCenter], follow these steps.
+To create an Extension submission on [Partner Center](https://partner.microsoft.com/dashboard/registration/AccountInfo?accountProgram%3DMSEdgeAddons), follow these steps.

 ## Step 1: Start a New Submission

-Go to your [developer dashboard][MicrosoftPartnerCenter].
+Go to your [developer dashboard](https://partner.microsoft.com/dashboard/registration/AccountInfo?accountProgram%3DMSEdgeAddons).
 From the Overview page, click **Create new extension**.

 ## Step 2: Upload Your Extension Zip File